ROBERTS POINT TRACK FRANZ JOSEF – All You Need to Know

 Scenic Hotel Franz Josef Glacier

-Centrally located in Franz Josef Village, the Scenic Hotel offers spacious and modern furnished rooms and suites with en suite bathroom.
+Centrally located in Franz Josef Village, the Scenic Hotel offers spacious and modern furnished rooms and suites with en suite bathrooms.
 Some rooms have a balcony.
 You can enjoy breakfast and dinner at the hotel’s restaurant which serves modern New Zealand cuisine and quality wines.

 → Book here your stay at Scenic Hotel Franz Josef Glacier